sensu/sensu-aws-ec2-deregistration-handler/README.md

 ###  AWS Credentials

+*NOTE:* Providing AWS credientials via the command line arguments `--aws-access-key-id` and `--aws-secret-key` is deprecated and will be removed in a future release.
+Please use one of the methods below.

 This plugin makes use of the AWS SDK for Go.
 The SDK uses the [default credential provider chain][7] to find AWS credentials.
 The SDK uses the first provider in the chain that returns credentials without an error.
 The default provider chain looks for credentials in the following order: